SDU-LCE-SMART/ILCI-Maker/README.md

 - OpenAlex: broad open access catalog with flexible metadata access.
 - Semantic Scholar: complementary metadata and citation coverage.

-### Local LLM Rationale
-The local LLM transforms raw metadata into analyst-ready dynamic fields.
-It is useful for prototyping and iterative development because it provides:
-- lower recurring cost during rapid testing,
-- control over prompt behavior and output style,
-- easier privacy control in local workflows,
-- fast iteration when refining extraction headers.

-Dynamic extraction is paper-grounded by design.
-If a field is out of scope for a paper, output can be set to `Not applicable`.

 ## How To Create Effective Queries
 Use boolean queries that combine:
 - concept block A (method or framework),